What is Radon?

 The EPA recommends checking radon levels at least every two years as radon flow can increase over a timescale longer than one calendar year.
 Just as radon levels fluctuate month to month, they also fluctuate as years pass.
 Your home may have had acceptable levels of radon for the past year, but that could change, and having an active long-term radon testing unit would alert you to any such change.

 Radon is a silent and stealthy killer.
 It takes years to have an effect, which usually manifests in the form of cancer (EPA).
 The only way to know for sure if your home is clear of radon gas is to test over time.
 Long-term radon monitors are an inexpensive and effective way to ensure the safety of your home- There is no reason not to get one.

 In case you are planning to buy a new home or scheduling radon testing for your home then make sure you will be well-known with the actual fact and importance of radon testing.

-We at Safe shelter, proceed with the process of radon test by following these simple steps:
+We at Safe Shelter Environmental, proceed with the process of radon test by following these simple steps:

 - Start with the test drop-off.

 - Place the radon testing unit in that area of the home which is lowest livable.